Del Norte Place boundaries are roughly Virginia Avenue to Encanto Boulevard and 17th Avenue to 15th Avenue.

-The Del Norte Place Historic District boundaries are roughly Virginia Avenue to Encanto Boulevard and 17th Avenue to 15th Avenue.
-Del Norte Historic District is adjacent to the Encanto Golf Course which opened in 1937, making the neighborhood a highly desirable location for homebuyers.
+Del Norte Historic Place District is adjacent to the Encanto Golf Course which opened in 1937, making the neighborhood a highly desirable location for homebuyers.

-The neighborhood represents a range of architectural styles popular between World Wars I and II.
+This neighborhood represents a range of architectural styles popular in Phoenix between World Wars I and II.
 The homes in Del Norte Place average around 1,500 square feet, usually with 3 bedrooms.

-Developed by Dr. James Collier Norton, Del Norte Place was opened to the public in 1927.
+Del Norte Place Historic District was developed by Dr. James Collier Norton.
+It was opened to the public in 1927.
 Conceived as an English Cottage style neighborhood, further development of surrounding areas enclosed Del Norte Place on three sides by park greenbelt.
-Later construction featured Ranch and Period Revival homes to be showcased in Dr. Norton’s “beautiful subdivision.”
+Later, construction featured Ranch and Period Revival homes to be showcased in Dr. Norton’s “beautiful subdivision.”

-Del Norte Place Website: A site created for the enrichment and enjoyment of Del Norte Place friends and neighbors.
+Del Norte Place Neighborhood Website: A site created for the enrichment and enjoyment of Del Norte Place friends and neighbors.